ngzhiwei517/SC2002-SCE2-Group-5/README.md

 ---

-##  Disclaimer
+## ⚠️ Disclaimer
 This project is created for academic purposes only for SC2002 at NTU.
-It is not intended for real-world deployment or commercial use.
+It is not intended for real-world deployment or production use.